 Bridging Loans Interest Rates are Higher than a Traditional Mortgage

 Because of their nature as a short term loan, bridging loans are a very different form of finance than a mortgage and come with higher interest rates.

 In fact, as a short term loan their rates are usually given as a monthly fee, rather than a traditional APR (annual percentage rate).

-Current Monthly Interest Rates (as of February 2019)
+Current Bridging Loan Interest Rates (as of August 2019)

 What’s the Difference Between Fixed or Variable Rates?

 Before you secure your bridging loan you’ll need to work out whether it’s on a fixed or variable rate.

 A fixed rate means the same interest applies across the full term of the loan, no matter what changed occur in the external market.
 If you can secure a good rate at a fixed time, this obviously brings greater security with it, in terms of being aware of your repayments at all times.